jamie33o/Code-Innovate-Chat-Hub/README.md

 **Project Goal:**<br>
-Create a website similar to Slack but specifically tailored for Code Institute.
+Create a website similar to Slack but specifically tailored for Code Innovate.

 **Project Objectives:**<br>
-* Develop a real-time messaging platform to facilitate seamless communication among Code Institute community members.
+* Develop a real-time messaging platform to facilitate seamless communication among Code Innovate community members.
 * Implement a user-friendly interface with channels dedicated to various Code Institute topics, fostering organized discussions.
 * Enhance user engagement with multimedia support in direct messages and emoji reactions for interactive conversations.
 * Establish secure user authentication, authorization, and profile management features to ensure a personalized and protected user experience.